 Once this happens, the moisture affects the plaster in internal walls which is highly absorbent.
-As ground water contains dissolved salts, when the water evaporates, these are left behind in the wall and on its surface.
+As groundwater contains dissolved salts, when the water evaporates, these are left behind in the wall and on its surface.

 These salts fall into three categories:

-Sulphates: These appear as a floury crust on the wall which is unsightly, but do not cause any damage.
+- Sulfates: These appear as a floury crust on the wall which is unsightly, but do not cause any damage.

-Nitrates and chlorides: These 'hygroscopic' salts absorb moisture from the atmosphere and are invisible.
+- Nitrates and Chlorides: These 'hygroscopic' salts absorb moisture from the atmosphere and are invisible.
 Unless these salts are removed, even if the underlying cause of the rising damp is dealt with, the problem will not be cured, as they will continue to draw moisture in.